 What to expect in Year 4

-Congratulations!
-Your child is in Year 4.
-This can be a year in which teachers nurture and encourage the feelings of independent thinking, learning and decision making.
-So just what can you expect if you have a child in Year 4?
+Your child is now in Year 4 and this can be a year in which teachers nurture and encourage the feelings of independent thinking, learning and decision making.
+So just what can you expect?

 What will my child do in Year 4?